 Three signs you aren’t keeping clear boundaries

 Do you have snow monster-ish symptoms?
 They aren’t hard to spot, once you know what you are looking for.
-Here are the signs of leaky boundaries, ranging from very obvious to quite subtle:
+Here are the signs of shaky boundaries.
+Some are obvious.
+But others are subtle:

 You feel chronically angry or resentful:

 Example: You like to get to the movies in plenty of time to get in your seat before the previews start.
 But your partner is never ready to go when you want to leave.
 This has happened so many times that you get irritated even thinking about it.

 You notice a critical or judging attitude towards someone:

 Example: I’m working on a project with someone who doesn’t reliably respond to my emails, preventing me from taking necessary next steps.
 I notice my frustration is coloring my entire attitude towards this person.

 You avoid certain persons or situations altogether, even though you feel torn about it: